 - "How to View a Solar Eclipse Safely" (American Astronomical Society)

-- "How to Watch a Partial Solar Eclipse Safely" (Sky & Telescope)
+- "How to Safely See a Partial Solar Eclipse" (Sky & Telescope)

-- "How to Look at the Sun" (Sky & Telescope)
+- "How to Look at the Sun Safely" (Sky & Telescope)

 Some of this information is adapted from material provided to its travelers by solar-eclipse-tour operator TravelQuest International.